meltano/meltano/README.md

 ### Meltano CLI

-Meltano will provide a CLI to kickstart and help you manage the configuration and orchestration of all the components in the [Data Science Lifecycle].
+Meltano provides a CLI to kickstart and help you manage the configuration and orchestration of all the components in the [Data Science Lifecycle].

-This CLI tool should hold the single source of truth for all the pipeline and make it easy to develop, run, and debug all the components.
+This CLI tool is based upon the single source of truth for all the pipeline and make it easy to develop, run, and debug all the components.

 #### meltano schema
 Helper functions to manage the dataware house.
 For now this is PGSQL specific.